sapirtalmi/GrowMateAI/README.md

 - `sendHazardMessage/` – Real-time hazard alerts

 *This is a high-level overview — not all functions are listed here.
 See the backend source code for the complete set.*

 ---
+## ESP32

+This folder contains code for ESP32-based sensor devices and simulation scripts.

+### Purpose
+Simulate and operate sensor devices that send data to the GrowMate backend.

+### Files
+- `esp32_mock.py`: Python script to simulate sensor data and send it to the backend API.
+Supports timed and manual modes.
+- `Sensor.ino`: Arduino firmware for ESP32 devices.
+Handles WiFi setup, sensor readings (moisture, temperature, humidity), and HTTP communication with the backend.

+### Usage
+- Use `esp32_mock.py` for local testing and simulation of sensor data.
+- Flash `Sensor.ino` to an ESP32 device for real sensor operation.

+---
 ## FrontendProviders